 You will find subreddits covering nearly any topic you care to mention.
 Here are a few SAP related ones you might find useful, some are more active than others.

-Read about real world use of SAP software and what is like to be an SAP consultant around the world.
+Read about real world use of SAP software, S/4HANA, industry news and what it’s like to be an SAP consultant around the world.

 Blogs by SAP consultants covering everything from the company, events and detailed technical posts.